viktormorales/VHM-Share-Buttons/README.md

 * WhatsApp
 * Telegram
 * ... and the option to copy the link.
+* For secure websites (HTTPS), will show one button on mobile devices.

 ## Author
 * Viktor H. Morales ([viktormorales.com](https://viktormorales.com))